 She also told me about the changes she made:

-So, bread or cake?
-It’s molasses and bananas that come together with a crusty cinnamon-sugar coating to taste like delicious cake, even if it is shaped like a loaf.
-After all, even my perfect pound cake, I bake in loaf pans.
-Make this recipe and then tell me what you think it should be called.
+So, gluten-free Molasses Banana Bread or gluten-free Molasses Banana Cake?
+It’s molasses and bananas that come together with a crusty cinnamon-sugar coating to taste like a delicious cake, even if it is shaped like a loaf.
+After all, even my Perfect Pound Cake, I bake in loaf pans.
+Make this recipe and then come back and tell me what you think it should be called.

 Adapted from a recipe on the back of the molasses jar thanks to my friend, Ann.
 I have not made this recipe without xanthan gum, but I *think* it would work.
 I've made other quick breads without xanthan gum and they've worked.
 Some were perhaps a tad more crumbly, but we didn't mind.

 Adapted from a recipe on the back of the molasses jar thanks to my friend, Ann.